 As a legal consultant or a lawyer you must be getting digitally scanned documents from everywhere.
 People may send you images of documents and contracts that they have clicked from their mobile phones.

-A great thing about G Suite is that you can open practically every document of every existing format.
-Whether it is a PDF, a Word doc, a Lotus Notes file, a scanned document or a simple text file, you can open every possible file using the Google Docs module of G Suite.
+A great thing about Google Workspace (formerly G Suite) is that you can open practically every document of every existing format.
+Whether it is a PDF, a Word doc, a Lotus Notes file, a scanned document or a simple text file, you can open every possible file using the Google Docs module of Google Workspace (formerly G Suite).

 Google Docs has a feature that allows you to extract text from images, and that too, in multiple languages.
 Yes, OCR facility right inside your word processor.

-Have you been contemplating switching all your law practice document processing and collaboration needs over to G Suite from your conventional Office suite like MS Office but haven’t been able to find enough information to convince you?
+Have you been contemplating switching all your law practice document processing and collaboration needs over to Google Workspace (formerly G Suite) from your conventional Office suite like MS Office but haven’t been able to find enough information to convince you?

 This tutorial is going to do just that.
-After going through these 10 ways you can use G Suite to increase your law practice efficiency, you will definitely want to give this magnificent Office suite a try.
+After going through these 10 ways you can use Google Workspace (formerly G Suite) to increase your law practice efficiency, you will definitely want to give this magnificent Office suite a try.

 1. Collaborate with your team of lawyers, consultants and sources in real-time